puganinithepug/Enterprise-Expense-Standardization-Aggregation-Visualization-Tool/README.md

 **Data Aggregation**
 - Running the yearly report will compile all data from the sheets in the workbook and paste it into the yearly report sheet.
 The aggregated data sheet produced is also formatted.

-**Fault Tolerance**
-- The script contains conditions which will prevent errors like double generation of a header on top of a set of data already decorated and formatted.
-Hence, adding new data and running the yearly report will only format those fles which have no format.